TheThinkingHome/device_sentinel/AI_DISCLOSURE.md

 on every build.
 It simulated proposals against my recorded data before they were built.
 It reviewed its own output and found faults in it.
 It drafted the wiki pages and release notes, which I checked and edited.
+It also researched Home Assistant's own code for each integration Device Sentinel reads, and I checked what it found against real systems.

 ## Verification Gate

 Nothing here is autonomous.
 No agent has ever committed to this repository, opened an issue, or published a release.
 Every upload is mine.
-Every release goes through the exact same gate: a fresh clone, the test suite run twice, a lint check, a security scan, and a byte comparison of the upload against the test build.
+Every release goes through the exact same gate: a fresh clone, the test suite run against the oldest and the newest Home Assistant it supports and against real data from testers' houses, a lint check, a security scan, and a byte comparison of the upload against the test build.
 Detection features are proven on real hardware before they ship.

+Every release is tested on real hardware, not only in simulation.
+It runs on my own house first, and three real homes, mine and two testers', send their data back after each update.
+Their files have found faults no simulation caught, and many of the fixes in the release notes began there.

 ## You Decide